cnccollab/condor/condor.md

 #### 2. Stairway

+---

+*The iron door opens into a small room with similar doors to the east and west, and an archway to the north.*

+---

-The iron door opens into a small room with similar doors to the east and west.
-There's an archway to the north, partially obscuring stairs that spiral up to the first floor.
-The floor patterns with their faint light extend here too.
+The archway to the north is partially obscuring a set of stairs that spiral up to the first floor.
+The floor patterns from the Entrance Hall extend here too, illuminating the room with faint light.

 #### 3. Training Room